 To Be Successful in this Position You Will Need:

-- A relevant tertiary qualification in Social Work, Psychology, Early Childhood and/or related behavioural sciences at degree level or associate diploma level with relevant experience.
+- A relevant degree in Social Work, Psychology, Early Childhood Specialist and/or a related degree in behavioural sciences with a minimum of two years relevant experience;

-- Excellent organisational and time management skills and ability to be self-directed.
-Demonstrated computer skills in Microsoft Office packages and other statistical databases such as IRIS.
+- Demonstrated computer skills in Microsoft Office packages and other statistical databases such as IRIS.

 To apply for this position you will need to complete the online application.
 You will be requested to attach your resume and your responses to the Key Selection Criteria as separate documents.

 For further enquiries contact Jan Pfeiffer on 0408 053 196.